 I like to think about what might be possible, and just give it a go ~Craig LeHoullier 2022

-1. Hit the clearance sales.
+- Hit the clearance sales.
 Clearance sales for plants and flowers for SE SD start during the first week in June.
 Second week of June the deep discounts begin.
-Check those apps for sales, in particular, the ACE Hardware sales via the app are quite good.
-Lewis Drug, not so much via the app, more in-store.
+Check those apps for sales.
+Lewis Drug, not so much via the app, has fantastic in-store sales.
 The plants are 50% off by the second week of June.
 Lewis Drug starts their sales a few days later.
 I am keeping my eye out for a 50% off hydrangea.

 -reseeding plants you don’t want.
-Dill, sunflower, milkweed and borage are everywhere in my yard.
+Dill, sunflower, milkweed, hollyhock and borage are everywhere in my yard.
 Pull it and put it under a plant to decompose.
 Blocks weeds and feeds the soil.
+Chop-n-drop has done wonderfully converting my hard dry clay soil to a nutritious loamy clay.

 -old cabbage, canna, eggplant, sunflower, squash and melon leaves.
 When the huge leaves yellow, or get in the way of other plants, pick and place under a different plant as mulch.